neversi/rust-journey-qwant/README.md

 # rust-journey-qwant
-The path of Rustacean in QWANT school
+The path of junior Rustacean in QWANT school